-There has always been laws preventing the sale of online goods, but under previous laws only individual sellers could be charged.
+There have always been laws preventing the sale of illegally sourced online goods, but under previous laws, only individual sellers could be charged.
 With this new law in place, the Chinese government has given ecommerce platforms and shopping apps the responsibility of policing their own sites to ensure that counterfeit goods are not sold on the platform.

 While the primary reason for the law is clear, including in it are provisions for other important aspects of ecommerce, like consumer protection, data management, cybersecurity, and more.

 One area that consumers and businesses alike may notice significant changes in is the daigou industry.
 What is a daigou you ask?
 Have you ever seen Chinese shoppers in foreign countries purchasing large amounts of luxury goods, baby products, or a local delicacy?
 Chances are you’ve spotted a Daigou, which roughly translates to “Buy on Behalf”.

 Daigous are individuals who operate in a sort of “grey market,” purchasing goods overseas and selling them to domestic Chinese buyers in exchange for a fee.
 Due to high Chinese taxes, this process is often cheaper than buying something domestically.
 Many businesses and research institutes estimate that the daigou industry is worth tens of billions of dollars each year, and since goods brought back are designated as “personal items” the government misses out on some large potential tax revenues.

 However, this new law aims to change that, by forcing daigou merchants to register and pay taxes on goods that they bring back to China or face massive fines.
 This has the potential to hurt China’s ecommerce growth and businesses that rely on daigous in the short-term.